The Risks of Companion AI for Kids and Teens:

 • Costs and Access Levels: Basic features are free; subscription available for enhanced features and functions

-• Age Limits: Intended for users aged 18 and above; 13-18 require parental consent; age is self-reported
+• Age Limits: Intended for users aged 18 and above; 13-18 requires parental consent, but age is self-reported

-• Holly’s Notes: Replika lets you build your AI companion from the ground up, fully customized.
-It’s been around for a while and it’s one of the most popular.
-They’ve changed their content moderation policies in the last year or so, but it’s mostly because they didn’t really have anything before.
+• Holly’s Notes: Replika, which is one of the oldest and most popular AI companion apps, lets you build your AI companion from the ground up, so it is fully customizable.
+They’ve changed their content moderation policies in the last year or so, but that’s mostly because content moderation was virtually nonexistent before.

 2. Character.ai